per1234/EtherEventQueue/README.md

   - Type: unsigned int
 - Returns: none

-`EtherEventQueue.availableEvent(ethernetServer)` - Returns the number of chars of event including null terminator available to read.
+`EtherEventQueue.availableEvent(ethernetServer)` - Returns the number of chars of event including null terminator available to read. availableEvent() will not receive a new event until the last event has been read(via readEvent()) or flushed(via flushReceiver()).
 - Parameter: ethernetServer - the EthernetServer object created in the Ethernet setup of the user's sketch
   - Type: EthernetServer
 - Returns: Number of chars in the event including the null terminator at the end of the string.